cdapio/cdap/cdap-docs/user-guide/source/overview.rst

 CDAP provides visual tools that help ease Data Scientists work with large datasets:

-- **Data Collection**: Both Data Preparation and Data Pipelines provide simple UIs for gathering data that is stored in files, databases, or real-time streams.
+- **Data Collection**: Both Data Preparation and Data Pipelines provide simple UIs for gathering data that is stored in files or databases.

 - **Data Exploration**: Data Preparation allows you to view and explore your data in spreadsheet format.
 You can also apply simple transformations to your data before deploying in a pipeline.